Teaching-and-Learning/shell_programming/unix_basics/README_UNIX_BASICS.md

 # Unix Basics Practice

-Use the Replit Shell for these tasks.
+You can pratice the below commands using the Replit Shell or any shell in your local system.

 ## Part A: Navigation